Burnley F.C.: Supporters

 Burnley's supporters are mainly drawn from East Lancashire and West Yorkshire.
-The club is one of the best supported in English football per capita, with average attendances of around 21,000 in the Premier League in a town of approximately 78,000 inhabitants.
+The club is one of the best supported in English football per capita, with average attendances of around 21,000 in the Premier League in a town of approximately 78,000 inhabitants (2021 census).
 Burnley's first supporters' club was formed in early 1932, and since then, numerous supporters' groups have been established across the United Kingdom and overseas.
 The club's fans have had a long-standing friendship with supporters of the Dutch team Helmond Sport since the 1990s, and several Burnley and Helmond fans regularly make an overseas journey to visit each other's matches.
 For 2022–23 and 2023–24, Helmond Sport adopted a claret and blue away kit in tribute to Burnley.

 A frequently sung chant since the early 1970s is "No Nay Never", an adaptation of the song "The Wild Rover", which has lyrics to offend main rivals Blackburn Rovers.
 In the early 1980s, a hooligan firm known as the Suicide Squad emerged from within Burnley's fanbase.
 The group later featured on the 2006 hooligan documentary series The Real Football Factories.
 In 2011, 12 members were sentenced to jail for a total of 32 years, after a high-profile incident with Blackburn Rovers supporters in 2009.
-The firm disbanded after the verdict.

 Notable Burnley fans have included football pioneer Jimmy Hogan, who was a regular attendee at Turf Moor; journalist Alastair Campbell, who has been regularly involved in events with the club; and cricketer James Anderson, who also worked in Burnley's ticket office on a part-time basis.
 King Charles III is also a supporter of the club, as is the South African cardinal Wilfrid Napier.
 In 2019, Burnley fan Scott Cunliffe was honoured by the UEFA with the #EqualGame award "for his work as a role model highlighting diversity, inclusion and accessibility in football"; he ran to every away Premier League ground during Burnley's 2018–19 campaign and raised more than £55,000 for Premier League clubs' community trusts and community projects in Burnley.

 A popular drink served at home matches since the First World War is "Béné & Hot"—the French liqueur Bénédictine topped up with hot water.
 The East Lancashire Regiment soldiers acquired a taste for the drink while stationed at the birthplace of the beverage in Fécamp, Normandy, during the war.
 They drank it with hot water to keep warm in the trenches, and the surviving soldiers later returned to the East Lancashire area with the liqueur.
 In excess of 30 bottles are sold at each home game, which makes the club one of the world's biggest sellers of Bénédictine; Turf Moor is the only British football ground to sell it.